Survey of Low-Resource Machine Translation: Data Sources

 Filtering of noisy corpora is itself an active area of research, and has been explored in recent shared tasks, which particularly emphasised low-resource settings \citep{koehn-etal-2019-findings,koehn-EtAl:2020:WMT}.
-In an earlier version of the task \citep{koehn-etal-2018-findings}, dual conditional cross-entropy \citep{junczys-dowmunt-2018-dual} was found to be very effective for English--German.
-However this method was less effective for language pairs that were low-resource and more distant.
-In the 2019 and 2020 editions of the task, all participants apply some heuristic filtering (e.g.\ based on language identification and length) and then strong submissions typically used a combination of embedding-based methods (such as LASER \citep{artetxe-schwenk-2019-massively}, GPT-2 \citep{radford2019language} and YiSi \citep{lo-2019-yisi}) with feature-based systems such as zipporah \citep{Xu2017ZipporahAF} or bicleaner \citep{prompsit:2018:WMT}.
+In an earlier version of the task \citep{koehn-etal-2018-findings}, dual conditional cross-entropy \citep[DCCE]{junczys-dowmunt-2018-dual} was found to be very effective for English--German.
+In the 2019 and 2020 editions of the task however, DCCE was much less used possibly indicating that it is less effective for low-resource and/or distant language pairs.
+Instead, we see that all participants apply some heuristic filtering (e.g.\ based on language identification and length) and then strong submissions typically used a combination of embedding-based methods (such as LASER \citep{artetxe-schwenk-2019-massively}, GPT-2 \citep{radford2019language} and YiSi \citep{lo-2019-yisi}) with feature-based systems such as zipporah \citep{Xu2017ZipporahAF} or bicleaner \citep{prompsit:2018:WMT}.
 Whilst the feature-based methods are much faster than sentence-embedding based methods, both types of methods require significant effort in transferring to a new language pair, especially if no pre-trained sentence embeddings or other models are available.

 The conclusion is that all crawled data sources should be treated with care, especially in low-resource settings as they will inevitably contain errors.
 A large-scale quality analysis \cite{caswell2021-quality-at-a-glance} of crawled data has highlighted that many contain incorrect language identification, non-parallel sentences, low quality texts, as well as offensive language, and these problems can be more acute in low-resource languages.